mcrollin/steelyard/README.md

 ## Prerequisites

-To use Steelyard, you'll need to provide several details that are obtained via Apple's Developer Portal.
+To use **steelyard**, you'll need to provide several details that are obtained via Apple's Developer Portal.

 Follow the following steps to create an API key and retrieve the necessary information.